edgio-docs/edgio-docs/guides/prefetching.md

 document.addEventListener('DOMContentLoaded', function() {
   install({
-    // Since there is no direct traffic to the XDN, the cache will only be populated from prefetch
+    // Since there is no direct traffic to {{ PRODUCT_NAME }}, the cache will only be populated from prefetch
     // requests, so we need to serve some of the prefetch requests even when they are not cached.
     // Here we choose to do so with 20% of the prefetch requests.
     forcePrefetchRatio: 0.2,